 Suppose you’re offering a program for your customer to cut down on her sugar intake.
 If you know that what she’s searching for is “sugar detox” then the question “Been eating too much sugar recently?” will hook her.

-3. Create Subheadings
+3. Draft Subheadings

 Your subheadings also need to demand attention and convey value.
 They have a double imperative: to make clear why the text below is a must-read, and to stop your customer from scrolling endlessly — and leaving the page without buying.